 What is posterior cortical atrophy (PCA)?

-Alzheimer’s disease is most often the cause of the brain cell damage in PCA, but it is sometimes caused by other types of dementia, such as dementia with Lewy bodies.
-In very rare cases, conditions called corticobasal syndrome or Creutzfeldt-Jakob disease can cause PCA.
+Alzheimer’s disease is the most common cause of the brain cell damage in PCA.
+Sometimes, it is caused by other types of dementia, such as dementia with Lewy bodies.

 People often develop PCA between the ages of 50 and 65, but it can affect older people too.
 PCA is a rare form of dementia, and at the moment we can’t be sure how many people around the world are affected by it.
-Of people diagnosed with Alzheimer’s disease at specialist dementia clinics, around 8 to 13% may have PCA symptoms.
+Of people diagnosed with Alzheimer’s disease at specialist dementia clinics, around one in 10 may have PCA symptoms.

 What is posterior cortical atrophy?